 Are these cracks in crown molding being caused by foundation movement?

-Many foundation repair contractor salesman will point to crown moldings and wood casing cracks and separations and say that they indicate foundation movement or floor sag, and structural repairs are needed.
+Many foundation repair contractor salesman will point to crown moldings and say that wood casing cracks and separations indicate foundation movement or floor sag and that structural repairs are needed.
 There is nothing farther from the truth.
 So, why do cracks and separations appear in crown moldings?

 After multiple attempts or years of caulking and painting wood moldings, the paint/caulk usually form a flexible covering which is strong enough to withstand the movements in the crown moldings due to humidity changes inside the home.
-This is because the crown moldings will eventually reach a stable or "mean" (average) moisture content throughout the year, based on each homeowner's unique living style, such that the ensuing wood movements that do occur, due to humidity changes, results in such little movement, that the caulked joints do not tear open or crack.
+This is because the crown moldings will eventually reach a stable or "mean" (average) moisture content throughout the year based on each homeowner's unique living style.
+The ensuing wood movements that do occur, due to humidity changes, results in such little movement, that the caulked joints do not tear open or crack.